Harkirat47/studentProjectCSP1/_posts/2023-10-16-Induvidual-Review_IPYNB_2_.md

 SSH to the AWS server

-FIX THE NGINX BECAUSE PPL KEEP TURNING OFF THE SERVER
+FIX THE NGINX BECAUSE PPL KEEP TURNING OFF THE SERVER Credit:WILLIAM CHENG, I figured out how to get to the SSH, William figured out how to fix NGINx

 ![Another Image]({{site.baseurl}}/images/LESGOOOOO.png)